jing-xiang/tp/docs/UserGuide.md

 ### Adding a transaction: `add transaction`

-Adds a new transaction to the list of transactions in LongAh!
+Adds a new transaction to the list of transactions in LongAh!.

 Format: `add transaction [LENDER] p/[BORROWER1] a/[AMOUNT] p/[BORROWER2] a/[AMOUNT] ...` OR `addt` OR `at`
 * The transaction supports 1 or more borrower(s), each with custom borrowed amounts.